asmitbm/contributors-guide/pages/Suggesting-enhancements.md

 #### Suggesting Enhancements

-Hey!
+Have some suggestions in your mind?
 We are glad you want to improve our product by suggesting new feature(s).
+We’d love to hear your ideas.
+We at Weaviate standardize the work, procedures and focus on continuous improvement.

+How suggesting enhancements will help you?

+* Receive timely feedback from engineers on requests.

+* Learn more about upcoming releases.

+* Increase your involvement over feature development

 This section walks you through the process of submitting an enhancement for an addition to Weaviate core, such as a brand-new feature or a small change to an already-existing feature.

 Following these guidelines can help you make a better suggestion, and make it easier for the maintainers and the community to understand your proposal and find other similar suggestions.

+You can still file an issue if you have an idea for a new feature but aren't sure where it should go.
 When filling out the issue template, be sure to include the steps you would take if the requested feature were available.

 We recommend you to check the Weaviate Module System to get better understanding of how Weaviate works.